Shuttington

 Shuttington is a village and civil parish in North Warwickshire, England, situated north-east of Tamworth, Staffordshire.
-In the 2001 census, the parish, which also includes Alvecote, had a population of 563, decreasing to 536 at the 2011 census.
+In the 2001 census, the parish, which also includes Alvecote, had a population of 563, decreasing to 536 at the 2011 census, decreasing again to 500 at the 2021 census.
 The River Anker flows through the parish, with Shuttington north-east of the river, and Alvecote south of it.
 The West Coast Main Line passes through Alvecote, with the Coventry Canal parallel to it and a marina south of the canal.
 Most of the parish is rural, including the village of Shuttington, although there was colliery alongside the railway at Alvecote.

 A series of pools situated along the river, on the boundary with Tamworth, were created as a result of subsidence caused by coal mining in the area.
 The pools, which attract a wide variety of bird species, have been designated as a Site of Special Scientific Interest.
 The parish church of St. Matthew, situated on the edge of Shuttington village, is a small building, with a nave dating from the 12th century.
 The Wolferstan Arms pub is on Main Road in the village.
 There is also the Samuel Barlow pub, situated on the canal at Alvecote.